Tuesday, October 15, 2024

 After a few long moments, the phone sings out a response, “Text him.
 He’s crazy about you,” with happy-faced emojis.
 You don’t need me to tell you this film’s ending.

 If Green’s 8-minute short is not profound, it certainly will remind some gay men of their childish endeavors of playing the game of dropping beads.
-Alas, those of my age usually didn’t have a Cecilie to help them out.
-Or perhaps, in this case, a girl who unintentionally stood momentarily in their way, since it’s obvious Mathias had confessed his love of Frederick to the same girl, explaining his deep interest in what precisely Frederick’s relationship to her consisted of.
+And those of my age usually didn’t have a Cecilie to help them out.
+Or perhaps, in this case, a girl who unintentionally stood momentarily in their way, since it’s obvious Mathias had confessed his love of Frederick to the same girl, explaining his deep interest in what precisely Frederik’s relationship to her consisted of.

 But finally, one has to ask, whatever happened to simply reaching out to explore a touch?
 These boys wait for their phones and computers to tell them the truth.